Sun Yat-sen: Founding father of the nation debate

 In 1940, the Republic of China (ROC) government had bestowed the title of "father of the nation" on Sun.
 However, after 1949, as a result of the Chiang regime's arrival in Taiwan, his "father of the nation" designation continued only in Taiwan.

 Sun visited Taiwan briefly on only three occasions (in 1900, 1913, and 1918) or four by counting 1924, when his boat had stopped in Keelung Harbor, but he did not disembark.

 In November 2004, the Taiwanese Ministry of Education proposed that Sun was not the father of Taiwan.
 Instead, Sun was a foreigner from mainland China.
 Taiwanese Education Minister Tu Cheng-sheng and the Examination Yuan member Lin Yu-ti, both of whom supported the proposal, had their portraits pelted with eggs in protest.
 At a Sun Yat-sen statue in Kaohsiung, a 70-year-old retired soldier of the Republic of China committed suicide on Sun's birthday, 12 November, to protest the ministry's proposal.

 Views

 Western culture

-As a lifelong Christian who never left Christianity, Sun Yat-sen was a loyal follower of Western modernity and Christianity and saw it as the best way to develop the Chinese nation.
+Sun Yat-sen was a lifelong Christian, and saw it as the best way to develop the Chinese nation.
 He went on foreign trips to gather support and resources of Western and Christian nations.
 He was highly critical of anything from ancient Chinese which did not conform to Western standards and ideals.
 This led him and his group to break idols and denounce Chinese medicine amongst other things.